630.474.6700

 Special Considerations for Divorce with Children

 When the allocation of parental responsibilities (custody) is at issue, a divorce may take longer to complete.
 Nevertheless, pursuant to Illinois Supreme Court Rule 922, Illinois courts are required to resolve custody issues within 18 months of service of the petition.
 If a couple cannot agree on the allocation of parental responsibilities, court-ordered custody mediation is often the first step to resolving the parenting dispute.
-Regardless, divorcing couples with children are required to submit a proposed parenting plan within 4 months of filing for divorce.
+Divorcing couples with children are required to submit a proposed parenting plan within 4 months of filing for divorce regardless.
 If mediation fails to yield a resolution, then a Guardian Ad Litem (GAL) or a Child’s Representative may be appointed to the case.
 A custody evaluation may also be ordered if the couple still cannot reach an agreement on their own.
 Ultimately, if the couple cannot reach an agreement, the court will set a trial date at which time the judge will determine the terms of the parenting plan and enter an Allocation Judgment.